asyncjs/async-website/_posts/2025-10-02-sandboxed-javascript.md

 [COGS](https://cogs.show/) is a software and hardware platform for building immersive theatre and escape room experiences.

-🍕 Pizzas provided by our venue!
-Runway East has been fighting boring offices since 2014.
-Members get team bliss guaranteed with space to scale.
-[Learn more](https://runwayea.st/locations/brighton?utm_source=external&utm_medium=event&utm_campaign=sponsorship).

-🍻 BYOB: We are currently looking for additional sponsorship.
-This event will likely not have a sponsor for drinks, so if you'd like to have a couple during the event please bring some of your own (and maybe some to share if you're feeling generous).

 You will be able to join us in-person at [Runway East](https://runwayea.st/locations/brighton?utm_source=external&utm_medium=event&utm_campaign=sponsorship) or online (link added closer to the event).

 ---